atjames/reader-mode-site-example/README.md

 ## What This Is

-A static FAQ site with questions and answers about Tolkien's Lord of the Rings.
-It's designed to be read by customers in browser reader mode for a distraction-free experience.
+An example showing how to create a webpage that renders properly in browser reader mode.
+Uses Lord of the Rings FAQ content to demonstrate the HTML structure and techniques needed for reader mode compatibility.

 ## How to Write HTML for Reader Mode